willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 We cover Thévenin's theorem in two steps.
 In this article we present the proof.
 In the [next article]({{ site.baseurl }}{% link _articles/thevenin-howto.md %}) we use Thévenin's theorem to find equivalent circuits.

-Consider Thévenin's theorem when you want to focus on a specific part of a circuit and hide the rest.
-For example, suppose you care about what happens at the output port of a circuit.
-The theorem allows you to model the $i$-$v$ behavior at the output port and replace the whole circuit with a simple Thévenin equivalent.
-The Thévenin equivalent retains the exact behavior you care about while hiding the internal complexity.

-Thévenin's theorem is another design tool to put in your toolbox.
-Use it is an alternative to [Kirchhoff's Current Law]({{ site.baseurl }}{% link _articles/kirchhoffs-current-law.md %}) or [Voltage Law]({{ site.baseurl }}{% link _articles/kirchhoffs-voltage-law.md %}).

-Thévenin's theorem works for all *linear* circuits.
-In this article we cover circuits made of resistors and sources.
-The theorem extends to circuits with $\text R, \text L,$ and $\text C$ by talking in terms of [impedance]({{ site.baseurl }}{% link _videos/ac-analysis-impedance.md %}), $\text Z$ instead of $\text R$.

 Written by Willy McAllister.

 ----